The Archbishop Lanfranc Academy: History

-The school converted from secondary modern status to comprehensive in 1970, merging at the same time with the girl's school of the same name.
+The school converted from secondary modern status to comprehensive in 1970, merging at the same time with the girls' school of the same name.
 It became a comprehensive foundation school in 1998, administered by Croydon London Borough Council.
-The Archbishop Lanfranc School converted to academy status in September 2014 and was renamed The Archbishop Lanfranc Academy.
-However, the school continues to coordinate with Croydon London Borough Council for admissions.
+The Archbishop Lanfranc School converted to academy status in September 2014 and was renamed The Archbishop Lanfranc Academy, The academy is in The Bec Trust, a single academy trust, and moved in to a brand new building in September 2018.
+The school continues to coordinate with Croydon London Borough Council for admissions.

 The Archbishop Lanfranc Academy featured in the 2014 fly-on-the-wall documentary, Tough Young Teachers.

 Description

-The Ofsted report of June 2009 states that the school "is a specialist sports college serving a part of Croydon of considerable ethnic and cultural diversity.
-The school is average in size and has a significantly higher proportion of boys than girls.
-The proportion of pupils who have learning difficulties and/or disabilities, including those with a statement of special educational need, is above average.
-The school holds several national and local awards including the National Association for Able Children in Education (NACE) Award and the Investors in People standard."
-There is a Nursery overseen by the governing body, and judgements about its effectiveness were included in this report.
-The privately run Lanfranc Pre-school was inspected and reported on separately.
-The report stated that the quality of education provided by the school was at least satisfactory in all respects with some key aspects as good and others outstanding.
+The Ofsted report of March 2025 opens with 'Pupils enjoy attending this friendly and welcoming school.
+They strive to achieve the academy values of Teamwork, Accountability, Leadership and Aspiration.
+Caring relationships with staff encourage pupils to try their best'; the school was judged to be Good in all areas.

+The Archbishop Lanfranc Academy describes itself as a modern, vibrant community and yet one with a long and historic tradition of educating students from the three London boroughs on whose crossroads it sits – Croydon, Merton and Sutton.
+The academy is proud of its history, and through its various incarnations, has educated children from its local community since 1931.

+The school prides itself on being a truly diverse and welcoming Academy with a genuinely international perspective, whilst also being at the heart of their local community.

+There is a Nursery overseen by the governing body, Ofsted inspected and reported on this provision separately, and in June 2022 the Nursery was judged to be Good in all areas, and Good overall.